Divorce and Financial Concerns

-The experienced Oakland County attorneys at Mellin Robinson, P.C., in Troy, Michigan, have the training, know-how and experience to assist individuals with high-asset property division in divorce.
+The experienced Oakland County attorneys at Mellin Robinson, P.C., serving Bloomfield Hills, Michigan, have the training, know-how and experience to assist individuals with high-asset property division in divorce.
 We work with appraisers, forensic accountants, business valuators, tax professionals, pension valuators, financial planners and other specialists to gain a full understanding and true value of the marital estate.

 Our legal team's collaborative approach to every case means our clients receive more than 30 years of cumulative experience.
 Contact us to schedule a complimentary consultation.

 Once we have established the value of the marital property to be divided, we develop a strategy to protect our clients' financial interests and ensure that they begin their post-divorce life in the best possible position financially.